HieuPham2000/DATN-documentation/docs/guides/dictionary/index.md

 1. The name of the dictionary you are working with.
 2. Current step.
-3. Import template download button.
-4. File upload area.
+3. Number of valid and invalid records.
+4. Download error file.
+5. Description table of invalid records.
+6. Go back to step 1.
-5. Go to next step.
+7. Go to next step.

+The data in the imported file will be checked by HUST PVO for validity.

 If there are any invalid records, HUST PVO displays a description on the table, and allows the user to download the error file.